Once you're volunteering, bear in mind the extra support on offer here at UCL:

 All of the community organisations we work with have signed up to a code of standards on volunteer management.
 In short, you'll get the training and support you need to make a success of your volunteering and have someone to supervise you.
 You can see full details of our standards on our recruiters page.

-If you're volunteering with one of our Student-led Projects, your leaders will have committed to giving you a good volunteering experience, and receive the support of our staff team to enable them to do so.
+If you're volunteering with one of our Student-led Projects, your project leader(s) are committed to giving you a good volunteering experience and will be the first point of contact for you if you have any questions.
+All of our Project Leaders receive bespoke project management training and receive the support of our staff team to enable them to manage their project and volunteers successfully.

 You should be paid travel expenses wherever you’re volunteering.
 We expect all the charities and not-for-profit organisations that we work with to cover your travel expenses (to and from your placement within TfL Zones 1-6).
 If you’re with one of our student-led projects, then you can find information about how to claim reimbursement of your travel costs on our expenses webpage.